The Categorical Instrumental Variable Model: Characterization, Partial Identification, and Statistical Inference: Introduction

 \subsection{Related prior work}

-IV models with instrument, treatment, and outcome all being binary have been well-studied. \cite{robins:1989:ivbounds}, \cite{manski1990}, \cite{BPbounds}, and \cite{RichardsonRobins} derived sharp lower and upper bounds on the average treatment effect under different versions of the independence and exclusion restriction conditions; see \cite{swansonreview} for a comprehensive discussion. \cite{RichardsonRobins} extended these results by showing that when the instrument takes $Q$ levels, but treatment and outcome are binary, the joint over the potential outcomes $P(Y(x_1),Y(x_2))$ is characterized by a set of $8Q$ inequalities.
+IV models with binary instrument, treatment, and outcome have been well-studied. \cite{robins:1989:ivbounds}, \cite{manski1990}, \cite{BPbounds}, and \cite{RichardsonRobins} derived sharp lower and upper bounds on the ATE under different versions of the independence and exclusion restriction conditions; see \cite{swansonreview} for a comprehensive discussion. \cite{RichardsonRobins} extended these results by showing that when the instrument takes $Q$ levels, but treatment and outcome are binary, the joint distribution over the potential outcomes $P(Y(x_1),Y(x_2))$ is characterized by a set of $8Q$ inequalities.
 This characterization leads to simple closed form expressions for bounds on the ATE.

 \cite{beresteanu} use random set theory, and in particular, Artstein's Theorem, to provide a characterization of the joint distribution of the potential outcomes in an instrumental variable model, where the treatment takes finitely many values, while the instrument and outcome take values in a compact subset of $\mathbb{R}$.
 Though the characterization is elegant, the resulting set of inequalities can be computationally prohibitive, with its size growing super-exponentially in the number of levels of treatment since there is one inequality for every (non-trivial) subset of joint values taken by the vector of potential outcomes.
-More precisely, if the treatment $X$ and outcome $Y$, take $K$ and $M$ levels respectively, then the vector of potential outcomes $(Y(x_1),\ldots, Y(x_K))$ takes $M^K$ different values; thus the result requires $Q(2^{\left(M^K\right)}-2)$ inequalities.
-For example, when $X$ and $Y$ both take $3$ values, Artstein's Theorem yields $ (2^{27}-2)\cdot Q > 10^8\cdot Q$ inequalities, whereas it follows from \cref{cor:numbounds} below that in fact only $333\cdot Q$ are required!
+More precisely, if the treatment $X$ and outcome $Y$ take $K$ and $M$ levels respectively, then the vector of potential outcomes $(Y(x_1),\ldots, Y(x_K))$ takes $M^K$ different values; thus the result requires $Q(2^{\left(M^K\right)}-2)$ inequalities.
+For example, when $X$ and $Y$ both take $3$ values, Artstein's Theorem yields $ (2^{27}-2)\cdot Q > 10^8\cdot Q$ inequalities, whereas it follows from \cref{cor:numbounds} below that in fact only $333\cdot Q$ are required! {Thus, our set of inequalities are different from those of \cite{beresteanu}, unless $X$ and $Y$ are binary; see \cref{tab:num-ineqs-km-sgcr-bmm}.}

+{\cite{balke:1995} and \cite{gabriel:2025} give closed-form bounds on the ATE when $X$ is ternary, with $Z$ and $Y$ binary.
+They further showed that the classical Balke--Pearl bounds for a binary treatment remain valid when applied to a three-level treatment by plugging in the probabilities for the two treatment levels of interest as observed in the full three-level distribution.
+However, these bounds are generally not sharp, as the sharp three-level bounds incorporate additional constraints involving the third treatment level and can therefore produce strictly narrower bounds. }